guillermoojeda/guillermoojeda/README.md

 #### Truco Henry
 ![Image of Weather App](https://github.com/guillermoojeda/guillermoojeda/blob/main/Images/trucoHenryGif.gif)
 Our online version of a popular card game, "Truco".
 Play 1 vs 1, enter as a guest or create a user to keep track of your statistics, add friends, play tournaments.
 Check it out at https://trucohenry.com.
+**Libraries and frameworks used:** Javascript, React, Redux, Bootstrap, HTML, CSS, Express, NodeJS, Sequelize, Websocket.io.

 #### Weather App